mnovoseltsev/testconfiguration-bug/README.md

 There are two tests.
 First test `injectedStringShouldContainValueFromTestConfiguration()` uses `@TestConfiguration` as an `@Import` statement.
 Second test `injectedStringShouldContainValueFromInnerTestConfiguration()` uses `@TestConfiguration` as an inner static class.
-First test fail, however second works as expected.
+First test fails, however second works as expected.